destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

 - What are the React Hooks?
 - What is useState hook used for?
-- How does the useEffect dependency array work?
+- What is useEffect hook used for?
 - When is the function returned from useEffect triggered?
+  - When dependency array is empty
+  - When dependency array has values
 - What does the useRef hook do and when to use it?
 - What does the useReducer hook do and when to use it?
 - What is React Context, and what is its use-case?